miguelcabral/leximaxIST/tutorial.md

 # leximaxIST - Guide
 ## C++ Library
 The leximax solver is essentially the class leximaxIST::Solver, defined in the header file leximaxIST_Solver.h.
-To manipulate and configure the solver and to retrive information from it, one uses its public member functions.

 In order to obtain a leximax-optimal solution of a certain multi-objective instance, one must start by creating a Solver object:
 ```cpp